MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## September 2, 2022

-Microsoft has released the latest **Microsoft Edge Stable Channel (Version 105.0.1343.X)**.
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version 105.0.1343.27)**.
 This update contains a fix for [CVE-2022-3075](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2022-3075), which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+> [!NOTE]
+> Extended Stable channel has also been updated to 104.0.1293.81, which contains the fix.

 ## September 1, 2022